Mainland Headwear Holdings:

 Every director is required to keep abreast of the responsibilities as a director of an issuer and of the conduct, business activities and development of that issuer.
 Given the essential unitary nature of the board, non-executive directors have the same duties of care and skill and fiduciary duties as executive directors.

-Every newly appointed director of the Company is ensured to have a proper understanding of the operations and business of the Group and that he is fully aware of his responsibilities under statue and common law, the Listing Rules, applicable legal and regulatory requirements and the business governance policies of the Group.
-The Directors are continually updated with legal and regulatory developments, business and strategic development of the Group to enable the discharge of their responsibilities.
+Every newly appointed Director of the Company is ensured to have a proper understanding of the operations and business of the Group and that he is fully aware of his responsibilities under statue and common law, the Listing Rules, applicable legal and regulatory requirements and the business governance policies of the Group.
+The Directors are continually updated with legal and regulatory developments, business and strategic development of the Group for discharging their responsibilities.

-All Independent Non-executive Directors take an active role in board meetings to bring in independent judgement to bear on issues of strategy, policy, performance, accountability, resources, key appointments and standards of conducts.
+All independent non-executive Directors take an active role in Board meetings to bring in independent judgement to bear on issues of strategy, policy, performance, accountability, resources, key appointments and standards of conducts.
 They scrutinise the Company’s performance in achieving agreed corporate goals and objectives, and monitor the reporting of performance.
-They also take the lead where potential conflicts of interests arise and serve the audit and remuneration committees.
+They also take the lead where potential conflicts of interests arise and serve the Audit, Remuneration and Nomination Committees.

 Every Director is aware that he/she should give sufficient time and attention to the affairs of the Company.

 The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix 10 of the Listing Rules.
-All Directors have confirmed, following enquiry by the Company, that they have complied with the required standard set out in Model Code throughout the year ended 31 December 2019.
+All Directors have confirmed, following enquiry by the Company, that they have complied with the required standard set out in the Model Code throughout the year ended 31 December 2023.
+Other employees of the Group who are likely to be in possession of inside information of the Company are also subject to the same dealing restrictions.

 Directors should be provided in a timely manner with appropriate information in such form and of such quality as will enable them to make an informed decision and to discharge their duties and responsibilities as directors of an issuer.